SampleEnvironment/SECoP/protocol/specification/wire.rst

     Albeit names MUST be compared/stored case sensitive, names in each scope need to be unique when lowercased.
     The scopes are:

-    - module names on a SEC Node (including the group entries of those modules)
+    - module names on a SEC node (including the group entries of those modules)
     - accessible names of a module (including the group entries of those parameters) (each module has its own scope)
     - properties
     - names of elements in a :ref:`struct` (each struct has its own scope)